gemini-15/blog-engine/README.md

 ## If you find something not working/ Not done properly or any ideas to add

 Create an issue please 😄 !
 I'll take care of it ASAP!!
+Some of the things that I'm working on adding:
+- [ ] Adding units tests for the API
+- [ ] Adding fuzzing targets as an example
+- [ ] Adding github workflow for transparency build with rust builder and SLSA
+- [ ] Implementing a search on the rendered articles (Must be optimized)
+- [ ] Tags filtering (Ongoing)